IainYa/Badger-2040-W-emfcamp-Now-Next/README.md

 # Badger-2040-W-emfcamp-Now-Next
 An app for the Badger 2040 W to display Now/Next info for the main stages at EMF2024.
 Intended to be copied into the Badger OS that ships with the badge.

-This app uses and adapter for the EMF API which can be found here:  https://github.com/DanNixon/emfcamp-schedule-api/tree/main/adapter  Thanks Dan! :-)
+This app uses an adapter for the EMF API which can be found here:  https://github.com/DanNixon/emfcamp-schedule-api/tree/main/adapter
 The adapter allows for testing by including a fake_epoch which offsets the schedule accordingly.
+Thanks Dan! :-)

 **N.B.
 This is all subject to change as the 2024 schedule has not been released yet.
 Some changes are likely.**